TritonDataCenter/linux-live/docs/2-platform-image.md

 #### Install other dependencies

-Note: This step assumes you you have a non-root user with a home directory on a persistent file system (zfs, ext4, etc.) so that it survives reboots.
+Note: This step assumes you you have a non-root user with a home directory on a persistent file system (ZFS, ext4, etc.) so that it survives reboots.
 If running on debian-live, see [4-zfs.md](4-zfs.md) and look for `sysusers`.

 Run the preflight check to see what other things you need.
 If it tells you to